noaione/yuusha-shoukan-ln/sources/v05/chapter5.md

 man she might marry in the future.
 However, I never heard of His Majesty, the King eliminating her partner.
-I don’t think His Majesty, the King would have changed to how he acts now due to his age, and at least before, he wasn’t eliminating all the men that had approached Lilia-san huh....
+I don’t think His Majesty, the King would have changed to how he acts now due to his age, and at least before, he wasn’t eliminating all the men that had approached Lilia-san huh...

 And then, according to Chris-san, it was only four years ago before he became forceful with his elimination...
 I don’t have to think that hard about what